 How to do Business with the NCUA

-As a result, the NCUA is not required to advertise its solicitations in FedBizOpps.
-Instead, the agency uses a competitive process to acquire goods and services that entails generating a vendor list and inviting vendors to submit quotes or proposals in response to opportunities.
-As such, it is critical that vendors interested in doing business with the NCUA complete the agency’s vendor registration form (opens new window).
+The NCUA uses a competitive process to acquire goods and services.
+This entails conducting inclusive market research to generate a list of vendors who are invited to submit quotes or proposals in response to opportunities.
+Vendors interested in doing business with the NCUA must register with the agency by completing the vendor registration form (opens new window).

-Although not required to, the NCUA recommends that its current and prospective vendors also register at the System for Awards Management (www.sam.gov (opens new window)), which is the federal government’s central vendor registration database.
+Although not required, the NCUA highly recommends that vendors also register with the System for Awards Management (www.sam.gov (opens new window)), which is the federal government’s central vendor registration database.

 National Credit Union Administration